- See a full list of publications

 Responsibility and the Criminal Law

 I am currently writing a book on the place of responsibility in the criminal law.
 The book examines the purposes of the criminal law, the nature of agency implied by those purposes, and the threats that arise from explanatory accounts of human behaviour (including accounts grounded in psychiatry and neuroscience).
 This is closely related to the next project.

-This project, which involves experts from across Europe, involves looking at the ethical and legal issues involved in trafficking.
+This project, which involves experts from across Europe, involves looking at the ethical and legal issues involved in the trafficking of human beings.